 September 11, 2001:

-Two quasi-experiments on the influence of threats on cultural values
+Two quasi-experiments on the influence of threats on cultural values and cosmopolitanism

 January 2004 - This article investigates whether the September 11 attacks had an impact on cultural values and the level of cosmopolitanism of US university students.

 Extending a model proposed by Esses, Dovidio & Hodson (2002), we hypothesize a positive effect on the cultural dimensions of collectivism and hierarchy/power distance and a negative effect on cosmopolitanism.

 Our results - drawn from two separate quasi-experimental studies - support the two latter hypotheses.
 In addition, supplementary analyses showed that, after the September 11 attacks, students exhibited a tendency to trade in variety, adventure and challenge for security and stability in their ideal job after graduation.
 Implications for management and for cross-cultural management research are discussed.